WWALS Vision: A healthy watershed with clean, swimmable, fishable, drinkable water.

 WWALS practices stewardship beyond protection into conservation: proactive participation in creation or restoration of new ways such as promoting solar power to remove any excuse for such obsolete pipelines or coal plants.

 The name of the organization is WWALS Watershed Coalition, or WWALS for short.
-WWALS composed its name as an acronym of some of its better-known rivers, but it is not limited to its river banks.
+WWALS composed its name as an acronym of some of its better-known rivers, but it is not limited to those rivers nor to their river banks.

-WWALS encompasses the entire watersheds of the Withlacoochee, Alapaha, and Upper Suwannee Rivers and all their tributaries, as well as the Lower Suwannee River to the Gulf of Mexico, plus the Suwannee River Estuary, as well as those parts of the Floridan Aquifer in our watersheds.
+WWALS territory as Suwannee Riverkeeper encompasses the entire watersheds of the Withlacoochee, Alapaha, Santa Fe, and Suwannee Rivers and all their tributaries, as well as the Lower Suwannee River to the Gulf of Mexico, plus the Suwannee River Estuary, as well as those parts of the Floridan Aquifer in our watersheds.
+We also have many members well beyond our formal territory.

 Thus issues such as wastewater overflows, pipelines, water extraction, or fracking anywhere in WWALS’ watersheds are of concern, whether or not they ever reach any of our rivers.